Protect and Preserve your Records for Long Life

 • Reduced record wear

 Stylast is not a lubricant and leaves no residue.
 It is effective throughout the entire play of one side of an LP record.
-By following the directions, Stylast cannot be over-applied.
+There is no danger in over-applying Stylast to the stylus.

 Recommended usage: Apply Stylast just prior to every play.